 - The hard part is deciding which camera, what lens, what settings to use, how to process your photographs and a million other things you need to know if you want to take photos with that “WOW” factor.

 I was, and still am, absolutely astounded at how much there is to learn in digital photography and it has taken me about 10 years of digital photography, hundreds (no thousands) of hours watching endless training videos, hundreds of thousand of images to get to where I am today – a place where I can more or less automatically know what setting I want to use to produce the image I have in mind.

 I am also at that stage where I know that I don’t need every new bit of equipment that comes out.
 What I have is ample and until I have mastered everything my camera has to offer I don’t need to look any further than my own development.

 I worked in a high-end brick and mortar camera shop in 2015 and 2016 and it astounded me how some folks thought that the latest and greatest gimmick would elevat their photography to the next level while we had real prosfesional photographers producing truly wonderful images with a 12 megapixel camera that they had not yet fully mastered.

 Photography is like an onion; each layer you uncover reveals a new and interesting layer beneath it.
 You never stop learning and growing.
 And yes, like an onion it can make you cry sometimes too.

 I hope this website will cut through much of the confusion that one faces with the hundreds of questions you will have about photography, the intention being to help you make decisions that will get you to your desired goals in photography.

 No BS no hype just good honest advice based on my experience.
 I continue to grow and my personal goal is always to help you become a better photographer than you were yesterday.

-I’m here to help and answer questions so please, if you think I can help you achieve whatever it is you want photographically, leave me a comment or a question below.
+I’m here to help and answer questions so please, if you think I can help you achieve whatever it is you want photographically, leave me a comment or a question below or send me a message.
 I’ll get back to you as soon as I can.

 All the best,